 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GF2 and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the GF2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF2 was succeeded by the Panasonic GF3.
+Both the GF2 and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The GF2 was replaced by the Panasonic GF3, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GF2 or the Sony RX10 III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.